Skip to main content

 But his interest was rekindled in 2018 as he became aware of a giant whitetail roaming an area a couple of counties south of where he lives.
 In his words, after seeing proof of the deer, he figured this was a buck certainly “worth hunting.”

-“I knew about the deer from a guy in Wynne, crop consultant, who walked the fields down there,” said Lloyd.
+“I knew about the deer from a guy in Wynne, crop consultant, who walked the fields down there,” said Loyd.
 “He found a shed back in 2016 and eventually, he showed it to me.”

 Recommended

-The sight of that shed gave Lloyd the boost he needed to dive back into deer hunting.
+The sight of that shed gave Loyd the boost he needed to dive back into deer hunting.
 After talking to others, he found himself in Lee County, Arkansas, hoping to find a hunting spot in the area the buck frequented.
 When he knocked on the door of a local farmer with a moderate amount of acreage, the reenergized hunter was in business.

-“It was only 160 acres that I was hunting and there were no woods — only beans and grass,” said Lloyd.
+“It was only 160 acres that I was hunting and there were no woods — only beans and grass,” said Loyd.
 “I was close enough to the woods where the deer were, but I didn’t have permission to hunt in the woods.”

 Waterfowling paradise